 1. Create thought leadership articles

-You should come up with such articles around industry topics and then use that in the form of content which is a type of content that a reader can access only by sharing contact details.
+It would be best to create such articles around industry topics and use them as content, which a reader can access only by sharing contact details.

 2. Offer free trials

-By offering free trials, businesses can compel their users to share some basic details, then you can run ads to target those users who opted for free trials.
+By offering free trials, businesses can compel their users to share some basic details; then, you can run ads targeting users who opted for free trials.

 3. Design a free tool

-By using this technique, you can build a customer database for marketing, as this way, you will be able to get details of audiences who have an inclination towards your product or service.
+By using this technique, you can build a customer database for marketing, as this way, you will be able to get details of audiences inclined toward your product or service.

 4. Collect customer information